5 easy steps to an ergonomic work environment

 Here are some guidelines to help you create your own ergonomic workstation:

-2. Sit in your chair so that your back is supported against the back rest, or a lumbar support pad if you have one.
-Specialized lumbar supports such as the Backboard™ are available that can help support the natural inward curve of the spine and prevent you from slouching.
+Sit in your chair so that your back is supported against the back rest, or a lumbar support pad if you have one.
+Specialised lumbar supports such as the Backboard™ are available that can help support the natural inward curve of the spine and prevent you from slouching.

-• Keep moving.
+Keep moving.
 Our bodies were made to move so try not to stay in static postures for too long.
-If you know this is a problem, maybe look at purchasing a a Posture Cushion - a pre-inflated disc which can help turn any chair into an active sitting chair.
+If you know this is a problem, maybe look at purchasing a motion chair such as the Swopper, or a Posture Cushion - a pre-inflated disc which can help turn any chair into an active sitting chair.